Welcome

 Number One Blogorama

-Now my comment on his commentary is to reiterate that once we get with the program, as such, and become one with the Almighty, we can begin to chart our journey as New Creations.
-We can say 'thus' far as we establish our own pillars of growth in our lives.
+Now my comment on his commentary is to simply reiterate that once we get with the program, as such, and become one with the Almighty, we can begin to chart our journey as New Creations.
+We can say 'thus far' as we establish our own pillars of growth.
 Along that tree lined road to heaven, our new Christian lives are ever upwards.
 A magnificent trajectory indeed.
 Proverbs tells us that the way of God is up.
 It is ever so.

 Number Two Blogorama